Ram temple to foster brotherhood and harmony: Temple trust member

 The Congress government at the Centre had dismissed four BJP-ruled state governments in 1992 following the demolition of Babri mosque during a "kar seva" led by Hindutva organisations.
 "Our movement never barred any political party from joining it.
 It was like the gushing water of the Ganges, with some collecting its sacred water and some not despite the river flowing near their door,” he said, in an apparent reference to parties like the Congress.

-Chaupal, who was associated with the Vishwa Hindu Parishad and later became a Lok Sabha member of the BJP, shot into limelight in 1989 after he was chosen to launch the temple's 'shilanyas', a gesture apparently aimed at sending out a message of social inclusiveness of the movement.
+Chaupal, who was associated with the Vishwa Hindu Parishad and later became a BJP lawmaker in Bihar, shot into limelight in 1989 after he was chosen to launch the temple's 'shilanyas', a gesture apparently aimed at sending out a message of social inclusiveness of the movement.
 He described Modi as a "rashtra nayak" (national hero) and a spiritually awakened leader who, he added, will lead the country towards “Ram Rajya”.

 The BJP has argued that the previous UPA dispensation worked to delay a judicial resolution of the land dispute among warring parties, including Muslim groups, and it was only after the Modi government assumed office that the matter was speeded up.
 Chaupal also described veteran BJP leader L K Advani as a “great soul” who connected the masses to the Ram Janmabhoomi movement.